barry-luijten/ChatAnalyzer/README.md

 # Planned features
 * Replace legacy code for generating time based graph
 * Android dump support with auto-detection
-* Filter out commonly used words
+* Language selection
 * Auto-detect timestamp format
 * Customize analyzed date range from UI
 * Add statistics for totals
 * Modify UI layout
 * Create headless version to be used on self-hosted server
+* Calculate user score based on all rankings

 # Known errors
-* Ranks with equal scores are sorted randomly
+* *Fixed* Ranks with equal scores are sorted randomly
-* Ranks with 0-scores are still ranked
+* *Fixed* Ranks with 0-scores are still ranked
+* *Fixed* Ranks for Words per Message miscalculated

 # Limitations
 * Currently, only iOS dumps are supported.